ayomide101/Problem-Organiser/README.md

-# ProgramOrganiser
+# Problem organiser
-This is an android app that allows users to create various problems and add it to the app.
-The users can then attach links and notes to the problems they create.
+this is an Android app that allows users to create problems within the app and attach notes and lins to the problems they created for easy organisation and identfication.